-By default, the Latest filter is turned on and only the latest versions of each process definitions display.
+By default, the Latest filter is turned on and only the latest version of each process definition displays.
 Earlier versions are hidden to provide a clean view.
 Click Filter to display the filters and turn off the Latest filter to see previous saved versions.